-Your email’s subject line is, simply, the most important thing you’ll write in the entire message.
+Your email’s subject line is, simply, the most important thing you’ll write in an entire message.

 Why?
-More people will read your subject line than any of the inside text – and they use that 3-second first impression to determine whether they’ll even click on your mail.
+More people will read your subject line than any of the inside text – and they use that three-second first impression to determine whether they’ll even click on your email or not.
 You only get one chance, and it could decide the fate of your entire marketing campaign.

-The subject is your email’s “headline,” and just like blog posts, that’s where it lives or dies.
+The subject is your email’s “headline,” and just like blog post headlines, that’s where it lives or dies.

 10 Terrific Tools For Better Email Subject Lines

-This free service will evaluate any subject line according to email marketing best practices and give you an instant score.
-You’ll get immediate, actionable advice so you can continue tweaking your subject until you get the results you want.
+You also get actionable advice immediately, so you can continue tweaking your subject line until you get the results you want.